 Many people who fall on hard times withdraw from social contact because of the crisis they are in, even if their financial woes are no fault of their own.
-Although economic downturns increase hardship cases in all income levels, financially strapped people might still feel they are judged negatively due to mismanagement of their money.
+Although economic downturns increase hardship cases at all income levels, financially strapped people might still feel they are judged negatively due to mismanagement of their money.
 Call or stop by to chat with your friend whenever possible.
-Listen when your friend expresses concerns about financial stress, which provides emotional support.
+Listen when your friend expresses concerns about financial stress since this provides emotional support.
 However, don’t offer advice or money unless your friend asks for it.

 It's Your Money

 If you are thinking about offering financial help to your friend, ask yourself if you can afford it as a gift rather than a loan.
 Whenever you loan money, there's always the possibility that you'll never see it again.
 Even if your friend wants to pay you back in the future, her financial circumstances might not allow it.
 Other obligations often take priority as your friend rebounds from challenging situations.
 Offer financial assistance only if you can afford it.
 Also, talk to your financial adviser about tax regulations regarding financial gifts.
 If it is an especially large amount of money, there may be tax consequences.

 Helping Out with Expenses

 Other ways of making it easier for your friend to accept money include offering to pay for services the family needs.
 For example, your friend or someone in her family might need help with medical or dental expenses that you can cover.
 This way, you will at least know the money is going to something specific.
 If you own a business and are hiring, you could offer employment on a full- or part-time basis to help your friend, though you want to make sure she's qualified and that she understands she will be treated like any other employee.
 If you have space in your home, you could offer a room rent-free or for a small amount.